10 Key Qualities That Make a Good Real Estate Agent

 • Efficiency: A dependable agent knows how to steer you toward a favorable outcome with minimal complications.
 For example, if you’re selling, your listing agent might suggest getting a pre-inspection to mitigate any unexpected issues and expedite your sale.

-• Focus: A good realtor saves you time when you’re navigating the real estate market.
+• Focus: A good Realtor saves you time when you’re navigating the real estate market.
 If you’re buying, for instance, your buyer’s agent will only show you homes that align with your objectives.

 • Attention to detail.
 Reliable real estate agents catch even the smallest discrepancies, whether in a contract or during a home inspection.
 Their meticulousness safeguards your interests and can save you time and money.